tazama-lf/frms-coe-lib/README.md

 ### 1. **Database Management**

-The `CreateDatabaseManager` function initializes and manages connections to multiple databases, including ArangoDB and Redis.
+The `CreateDatabaseManager` function initializes and manages connections to multiple databases, including Postgres and Redis.
 This function returns an instance of `DatabaseManagerInstance` which includes methods to interact with the databases.

 **Usage Example:**
 ```typescript